In days of yore, it was easy to spot a geek.

 Geeky Movies & TV

 Nowadays it’s easier than ever to find popular sci-fi, fantasy, or otherwise geeky shows and movies to watch.
-Seems like every other movie that comes out is a superhero or sci-fi movie.
-Suddenly it’s no longer considered unforgivably nerdy to wear a t-shirt featuring a comic book character, or to have an all-sci-fi movie collection.
+It seems like every other movie is a superhero or sci-fi flick.
+Suddenly it’s no longer considered unforgivably nerdy to wear a t-shirt featuring a comicbook character or to have a sci-fi movie collection.

 But back in the day, not everyone watched geeky movies and TV.
-While everyone knows who Iron Man is now, your obscure knowledge of older shows and movies isn’t so common.
+While everyone knows who Iron Man is now, your obscure knowledge of older shows and movies isn’t so common among this generation.

 Do you know the right way to say “Live long and prosper,” or the proper response to it?
 Or where you can find the truth, according to Fox Mulder?
 Or what the ending of Evangelion really meant?